open-cogsci/osdoc/content/pages/dev/plugin.md

 # Import Python 3 compatibility functions
 from libopensesame.py3compat import *
 # Import the required modules.
+from libopensesame.oslogging import oslogger
+# Should be `qtautoplugin` and `item` for versions <= 3.2
-from libopensesame import debug from libopensesame.item import item from libqtopensesame.items.qtautoplugin import qtautoplugin
+from libopensesame.item import Item from libqtopensesame.items.qtautoplugin import QtAutoPlugin

-class my_plugin(item):
+class MyPlugin(Item):

 	description = u'plugin description'